Bingham-Waggoner Estate

 Independence, Missouri ยท Est. 1855

-A historic 19.5-acre estate home to famous Civil War-era painter George Caleb Bingham and later the Waggoner family.
-The 1855 house contains period furnishings and artwork, and its grounds served as an encampment during the Civil War.
+An 1855 estate tied to Civil War painter George Caleb Bingham and later the Waggoner family.
+The grounds were used as a military encampment during the war.

 👻

 The Bingham-Waggoner Estate in Independence, Missouri, sits on land that was first plotted in 1827 along the Santa Fe Trail, making it one of the oldest continuously occupied properties in the region.
-The house itself was constructed from handmade bricks in 1852, and over the following decades it would pass through the hands of two prominent families whose names it still bears -- each leaving behind both a historical legacy and, according to countless witnesses, a spiritual one.
+The house itself was constructed from handmade bricks in 1852, and over the following decades it would pass through the hands of two prominent families whose names it still bears -- each leaving behind both a historical legacy and, as countless witnesses attest, a spiritual one.

-The most frequently reported apparition is a man in a long coat and top hat -- a figure consistent with Bingham's appearance in photographs from the 1870s.
-He has been seen standing in doorways, moving through hallways, and gazing out windows as if surveying the grounds of his beloved estate.
+The most frequently reported ghost is a man in a long coat and top hat -- a figure consistent with Bingham's appearance in photographs from the 1870s.
+He's been seen standing in doorways, moving through hallways, and gazing out windows as if surveying the grounds of his beloved estate.
 His presence is often accompanied by the sound of a masculine cough echoing through empty corridors, a phantom reminder of a living man's habits.

 The Waggoner family purchased the estate in 1879, shortly after Bingham's death, and occupied it for nearly a century until Harry K. Waggoner died in 1976.
 During the Waggoner era, the house acquired additional hauntings.
 A ghostly bride has been seen on the main staircase, her white gown trailing behind her as she descends the steps.
 According to longstanding accounts, a young bride tripped on her wedding gown while descending the stairs and fell to her death -- a tragedy that replays itself in spectral form for those who happen to witness it.